refractionPOINT/lce_doc/docs/user_addons.md

 }
 ```

-LimaCharlie understand the MISP format regarless of how it is ingested.
+LimaCharlie understand the MISP format, regardless of how it is ingested.
 That being
-said the classic way of ingesting it would be to ingest the MSIP Events use an [ARL](https://github.com/refractionPOINT/authenticated_resource_locator)
+said, the classic way of ingesting it would be to ingest the MSIP Events use an [ARL](https://github.com/refractionPOINT/authenticated_resource_locator)
 on a MISP REST API with one of the supported ARL authentication types like `basic`.

 For example: `[https,misp.my.corp.com/events/1234,basic,myuser:mypassword]`.